This practice notice explains how parties can use email to communicate with the Immigration Appeal Division (IAD).

 How to get help

-If you have questions about using email to submit documents or any other aspect of this notice, please contact your regional registry office.
+For questions about using email to submit documents or any other aspect of this notice, contact the IAD registry office in your region.